sods/bioinformatics/index.md

 you to consult:

 * Computational Statistics - G Sawitzki
-* R Programming for Bioinformatics - R. Gemtleman
+* R Programming for Bioinformatics - R. Gentleman